Take Care of Yourself

 - Know that these are unprecedented times and are bound to be difficult.
 If you need help with creating a balanced schedule or figuring out strategies to get around procrastination or tips for connecting with others, book a Zoom appointment with an Academic Coach through the ARC website.

-- Peer Tutors are still available to meet with students via Zoom for the Spring semester.
+- Peer Tutors are available to meet with students via Zoom.
 Use the ARC Scheduler or Tutor Matcher to meet with a Peer Tutor.

 - For guidance about managing fear and anxiety around the coronavirus pandemic, Harvard University Health Services offers guidance in this HUHS pdf.

-- If you need to talk to a mental health counselor, Harvard’s Counseling and Mental Health Services and Behavioral Health will continue to operate with appointments by telephone.
+- If you need to talk to a mental health counselor, Harvard’s Counseling and Mental Health Services and Behavioral Health is currently providing telemedicine via Zoom.
+CAMHS also provides therapy groups, support groups, and workshops via Zoom.
 More details can be found on the CAMHS website.